 - Increased green investment is directed to focal sector – Energy

 For ITDC, successful implementation of the project will set the basis for further development of 50 MW solar PV for the Mandalika SEZ for which the investment could scale up to USD 75 million (ITDC management’s vision).

 News • October 30, 2018

-On October 29-30, Dagmar Zwebe, GGGI’s Principle Program Manager in Indonesia with support from the Sustainability and Safeguards Unit was attended the APEC funded event “Empowering Women as Managers in the Renewable Energy Sector” in Singapore.
-The event was implemented by SD Strategies and RENAC, and followed a series of events involving selected Women Entrepreneurs […]
+On October 29-30, Dagmar Zwebe, GGGI’s Principle Program Manager in Indonesia with support from the Sustainability and Safeguards Unit attended the APEC funded event “Empowering Women as Managers in the Renewable Energy Sector” in Singapore.
+The event was implemented by SD Strategies and the Renewables Academy AG (RENAC), and followed a series of events involving selected […]

 News • March 24, 2017